JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

   sudo gem install cocoapods-generate
   ```

   > `cocoapods-generate` couldn't be installed on Ruby 3 and later.
+Downgrade Ruby or upgrade Kotlin to 1.7.0 or later.
   >
   {type="note"}